Axonius/axonius_api_client/docs/main/install.rst

 Directly from GitHub
 ============================================================

 This library is actively maintained `on GitHub`_.
-The master branch will always be the most recent stable version, and the develop branch will have the next version that is being actively developed.
+The master branch will always be the most recent stable version.

-* 3.7.4
-* OSX

 .. _pipenv: https://pipenv.readthedocs.io/en/latest/
 .. _pip: https://pypi.org/project/pip/